richardld/howdoescovidaffectme/README.md

 A website for estimating risk of COVID-19 infection.

 ## Introduction
 While numbers on case data may tell an overall picture, it is hard for the individual to grasp the danger of COVID-19 in personal terms. howdoescovidaffectme trys to solve this by creating a risk percentage calculation based on a model we created of COVID-19 spread.

+The website can be found at https://www.howdoescovidaffectme.com.

 ### Details